PlaidCloud/website/content/en/docs/concepts/security/pod-security-standards.md

 {{% thirdparty-content %}}

-Other alternatives for enforcing security profiles are being developed in the Kubernetes ecosystem, such as:
+Other alternatives for enforcing security profiles are being developed in the PlaidCloud ecosystem, such as:
 - [OPA Gatekeeper](https://github.com/open-policy-agent/gatekeeper).
 - [Kubewarden](https://github.com/kubewarden).